A Travel Price Comparison for Italy Venice vs. Naples for Attractions, Food, Old Town, and Couples

 A week in Venice or Naples?

-Many travelers enjoy the shopping and museums when visiting the romantic destination of Venice.
+Many travelers enjoy the shopping and museums when visiting the historic destination of Venice.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-Travelers enjoy the shopping and museums when visiting the colorful big city of Naples.
+Travelers enjoy the shopping and museums when visiting the fascinating big city of Naples.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 For some great organized tour ideas, see The Best Sightseeing Tours in Italy, The Best Vineyard & Wine Tours in Italy, The Best Food and Culinary Tours in Italy, and The Best Romantic Tours for Couples in Italy.